brennanfee/winfiles/installation-steps.md

 Again, the reboot may be necessary for some of the applications installed, so don't skip that step.

-## Step 7 (OPTIONAL): Run any or all of the optional install packages
+## Step 6 (OPTIONAL): Run any or all of the optional install packages

 This is an **optional** step and will include applications that are more single-purposed in usage.
 At present, I have two "install packs".
 One for gaming and another for development applications.

-The game pack includes things like BattleNet, Steam, GOG Galaxy, and so on.
+The game pack includes things like Steam, GOG Galaxy, and so on.

-The development pack includes things like Visual Studio (which is quite large), docker, and so on.
+The development pack includes things like Docker, Visual Studio (which is quite large), and so on.

 1. Open PowerShell as an Administrator